matthew-macgregor/marvelous-realm-of-earndayl/README.md

 ## Project Goals

 - Write an homage to WWoE that builds and runs on a wide number of modern machines.
-- Written in C99 with zero dependencies beyond the codebase itself.
+- Written in C99 with minimal dependencies.
-- Avoid all dynamic memory allocation.
+- Avoid dynamic memory allocation as far as possible.
 - Provide a good set of baseline tests.

+Adding the `linenoise` text completion library requires dynamic memory allocation, but I felt it was worth it to have history, with the possibility of adding hints and autocompletion in the future.
+Perhaps at some point I will modify it to only use static allocation. `linenoise` also requires the `gnu99` dialect.

 ## License